 STANDARD EFFECTIVE DATE BRIEF OUTLINE Approved Budget (Amendments to PBE IPSAS 1) The amending standard is effective for annual periods beginning on or after 1 January 2018.
 The use of the term "approved budget" in PBE IPSAS 1 Presentation of Financial Statements has caused some confusion in practice.
 This amending standard amends PBE IPSAS 1 by removing the reference to the term "approved budget" and now refers to general purpose prospective financial statements.
 This amending standard also specifies where entities may present comparisons between prospective and historical financial statements.
 Public sector entities may present this either on the face of the financial statements or as a separate statement.
-Expected impact on Tasman District Council: Council has not yet assessed the implications PBE IPSAS 34 PBE IPSAS 35 PBE IPSAS 36 PBE IPSAS 37 PBE IPSAS 38 Mandatory for annual periods beginning on or after 1 January 2019.
-PBE Standards on interests in other entities: PBE IPSAS 34 Separate Financial Statements PBE IPSAS 35 Consolidated Financial Statements PBE IPSAS 36 Investments in Associates and Joint Ventures PBE IPSAS 37 Joint Arrangements PBE IPSAS 38 Disclosure of Interests in Other Entities These standards were issued to incorporate the equivalent standards issued by the IPSASB into the PBE Standards, which reflect the reforms introduced by IFRS 10, 11 and 12 in the for-profit sector in 2011.
-These standards replace PBE IPSAS 6 (both the public sector and NFP versions), PBE IPSAS 7 and PBE IPSAS 8.
-The new standards: Introduce an amended definition of control and extensive guidance on control (and continues to require all controlled entities to be consolidated in the controlling entity's financial statements, except as noted below).
-Introduce the concept of "investment entity", exempts investment entities from consolidating controlled entities, and requires investment entities to recognise controlled entities at fair value through surplus or deficit instead.
-Introduce a new classification of joint arrangements, set out the accounting requirements for each type of arrangement (joint operations and joint ventures), and remove the option of using the proportionate consolidation method.
-Require PBEs to disclose information on their interests in other entities, including some additional disclosures that are not currently required under PBE IPSAS 6, 7 and 8.
-Early application of these standards is permitted, as long as all the standards are applied at the same time.
-Expected impact on Tasman District Council: Council has not yet assessed the implications.
-Impairment of Revalued Assets (Amendments to PBE IPSASs 21 and 26) Applies for periods beginning on or after 1 January 2019.
-This standard amends PBE IPSAS 21 Impairment of Non-Cash-Generating Assets and PBE IPSAS 26 Impairment of Cash-Generating Assets to bring assets measured at revalued amounts within the scope of the standards.

-Amendments are also made to PBE IPSAS 17 Property, Plant and Equipment and PBE IPSAS 31 Intangible Assets as a result of the amendments to PBE IPSASs 21 and 26
+Expected impact on Tasman District Council: Council has not yet assessed the implications Impairment of Revalued Assets (Amendments to PBE IPSASs 21 Applies for periods beginning on or after 1 January 2019.
+This standard amends PBE IPSAS 21 Impairment of Non-Cash-Generating Assets and PBE IPSAS 26 Impairment of Cash-Generating Assets to bring assets measured at revalued amounts within the scope of the standards. and 26) Amendments are also made to PBE IPSAS 17 Property, Plant and Equipment and PBE IPSAS 31 Intangible Assets as a result of the amendments to PBE IPSASs 21 and 26.
 Previously there was some uncertainty about the requirements relating to the recognition of an impairment loss when an item of revalued property, plant and equipment was damaged or no longer available for use.
 The issue was whether the entire class of assets needed to be revalued when an impairment loss on damaged/unusable property, plant and equipment was recognised.
 This standard removes the uncertainty by including revalued property, plant and equipment and revalued intangible assets in the scope of the impairment standards.
 Expected impact on Tasman District Council: Not expected to have a material impact since Council takes into account potential implications of impairments for all assets, including revalued assets, annually.

-PBE IFRS 9 Financial Instruments

-Mandatory for annual periods beginning on or after 1 January 2021.
+NOTE 43.
+STANDARDS, AMENDMENTS, AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE (CONT.)

+PBE IPSAS 34 PBE IPSAS 35 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 37 PBE IPSAS 37 PBE IPSAS 37 PBE IPSAS 38 PBE IPSAS 36 PBE IPSAS 37 PBE IPSAS 37 PBE IPSAS 37 PBE IPSAS 37 PBE IPSAS 36 PBE IPSAS 6 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 6 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 6 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 6 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS 36 PBE IPSAS Expected impact on Tasman District Council: Council has not yet

+NOTE 43.
+STANDARDS, AMENDMENTS, AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE (CONT.)